-- The quizzes and the final exam will be taken online, on the scheduled dates, and will be accessible for about 9 hours on each of these days, to allow people in different time zones to take them at a decent time (See Quiz Rules) - Quizzes: There will be three online quizzes worth 10% apiece. - Quiz 1: DCF Estimation Issues: Session 9 (March 3) - Quiz 2: More DCF: Session 15 (March 29) - Quiz 3: Relative & Private Company valuation: Session 22 (April 26) - Final Exam: This will also be an open-book and open-notes cumulative exam worth 30% in the finals week, TBA.
+- The quizzes and the final exam will be taken online, on the scheduled dates, and will be accessible for about 9 hours on each of these days, to allow people in different time zones to take them at a decent time (See Quiz Rules) - Quizzes: There will be three online quizzes worth 10% apiece. - Quiz 1: DCF Estimation Issues: Session 9 (March 2) - Quiz 2: More DCF: Session 16 (April 4) - Quiz 3: Relative & Private Company valuation: Session 22 (April 25) - Final Exam: This will also be an open-book and open-notes cumulative exam worth 30% in the finals week, TBA.

-Online Exam Ground Rules
+Exam Ground Rules

-- Quizzes will be on the designated days, and will be an hour long, but they will be accessible for a period of about nine hours on the scheduled days, to give you some flexibility on when to take the exam. - 2.
-Exams are open book, open notes and open laptops. - Exams are NOT group work.
-You cannot consult with, talk to, communicate with or pass telepathic (or text) messages to anyone else in or out of the class.
-There are no cultural exceptions. - Each quiz is worth 10%. - If you miss a quiz for good reason, the 10% weight on that quiz will be reallocated across your remaining exams (quizzes and final).
+- 1. Quizzes will be on the designated days in the first 30 minutes of the class. - 2.
+Exams will be open book, open notes.
+You can bring in as much supporting material as you can carry. - 3.
+Each quiz is worth 10%. - If you have to miss a quiz for good reason, you will have to let me know (by email) at least 15 minutes before the quiz that you will be missing the quiz. - If you miss a quiz for good reason, the 10% weight on that quiz will be reallocated across your remaining exams (quizzes and final).
 You cannot weight prior quizzes more. - If you take all three quizzes, the score on your worst quiz will be pushed up to the average score across all of your other exams (the other two quizzes and the final exam) (Note: It will not be thrown out).
-If you miss a quiz, you will not have this option, even if you miss the quiz for good reason. - The quizzes will be multiple choice.
-That is not optimal, and I apologize in advance, but open ended quizzes online, for a class of this size, is too daunting for me.
-If you have a beef with the grading (and I do make mistakes), please come to me.
+If you miss a quiz, you will not have this option, even if you miss the quiz for good reason. - You can never be worse off from taking all three quizzes.
+At worst, your total score will be unaffected, but at best, it will improve. - I grade all of your quizzes and I give partial credit.
+So, please show all work.
+If you have a beef with the grading (and I do make mistakes), please come to me - 9.
+You cannot use your laptops on the quiz. - You can use your iPads for reviewing lecture notes but not as connected devices